 You can say her entire world and narrative changed as well.
 She went through a “mental shift.”

 The Adichie generation of Africans doesn’t see the continent the way Hollywood and U.S. media see it.
-A lot of them are not only reading Rowling, Tennyson, Chaucer and Yates anymore.
-They are watching and reading Adichies’s works, and they are balancing that with the works of Alicia Keys, Maya Angelou and T.D Jakes.
+A lot of them are not only reading Rowling, Tennyson, Chaucer, and Yates anymore.
+They are watching and reading Adichie’s works, and they are balancing that with the works of Alicia Keys, Maya Angelou, and T.D Jakes.

 You can say today’s generation of young Africans have a view and perspective of Africa that is different from the views of Africa narrated through 60 Minutes and Captain Phillips.

 Hollywood and the U.S. media empire are producing exactly the kind of movies and news stories about Africa that America is obligated to watch, but we don’t have to buy it.
 How “impressionable and vulnerable” are we about Africa when we are exposed to single stories about wars, refugees, pirates, and other atrocities emanating from the continent?

 Even more compelling is how the speaker weaves in subtlety, contrast, juxtapositions and analogy to explain her dilemmas, circumstances and frustrations with the African past.

 In contrasting her own bias, Adichie picks lessons from her own experience, her American college roommate who she said felt so much pity for her before she realized that Adichie knew how to use a stove and listened to the music of Maria Carey.
 “Her default position toward me as an African was a kind of patronizing well-meaning pity,” she says.

 Then there is the story about her neighbors in Nigeria while she was growing up.
 The family included their housemaid, a boy called Fide.
 Before she discovered the whole story about them, all she knew was that they were very poor.
 That poverty was signified in the leftovers and other handouts her family provided them.